GlaIZier/linux-environment/README.md

 2. Download [powerline](https://github.com/powerline/fonts) fonts \
    Choose fonts for powerline for iTerm2 (e.g. Droid Sans Mono for Powerline or another one): iTerm2-Preferences-Profiles-Text-Font \
    More info in Readme of the [oh-my-zsh role](https://github.com/viasite-ansible/ansible-role-zsh)
-3. Install color scheme for iTerm2 \
+3. Install color scheme for the terminal \
-iTerm2-Preferences-Profiles-Colors-Color Presets-Solarized Dark
+TBD
-4. Install transparency and blur iTerm2-Preferences-Profiles-Window
+4. Install transparency and blur for the terminal
+TBD

 ## Config
 You can override any of the defaults configured in `default.config.yml` by creating a `config.yml` file and setting the overrides in that file.
 For example, you can customize the installed packages and apps with something like: